koosh/Estonian-ID-code-field-for-Drupal-7/README.txt

 This module has checksum validation.
 Also there are two widgets and displaying
 formatters:
-  - Plain, this is just the code without anu whitespace or delimiters, the usual way of representing the code,
+  - Plain, this is just the code without any whitespace or delimiters, the usual way of representing the code,
   - Formatted, the code is broken into segments: G YY MM DD SSS C.